 The Interfraternity Council (IFC) is the governing body of the seven fraternities at PC.
 IFC is dedicated to promoting excellence, providing support, and advocating on behalf of its interfraternal members.
-Each of our seven fraternities strives to uphold the five pillars of Greek Life at PC: leadership, scholarship, service, community, and social growth.
+Each of our six fraternities strives to uphold the five pillars of Greek Life at PC: leadership, scholarship, service, community, and social growth.

 Fraternity members are offered a variety of leadership opportunities and programs in which they can develop skills like time management, event planning, and communication.
 Members hold many leadership positions within their chapters or in major student organizations on campus.